Insight

 level of understanding.
 New teachers

-by a panel of senior teachers.
+are at times invited by a panel of senior

-All teachers in the Group run retreats on a
+All teachers in the group run retreats on a

 dana basis.